 Sebago Lake State Park spared no expense when building out the park.
 I found there to be more than ample parking for day visitors and with 250 campsites, the overnighters need not worry either.
-Picnic benches, grills and bathrooms are spread out at regular intervals around the lake and trails.
-Bring a boat, kayak, canoe or just a floaty to enjoy the deepest and second largest lake in Maine.
+Picnic benches, grills, and bathrooms are spread out at regular intervals around the lake and trails.
+Bring a boat, kayak, canoe, or just a floaty to enjoy the deepest and the second largest lake in Maine.
 Not a water person?
 Enjoy the roughly 12 miles of groomed trails offered on both sides of the lake.
 Keep an eye out for the plentiful wildlife out on trails, I spied an eagle and her nest when I went!

 I will warn vacationers to schedule their trip up accordingly – Sebago is consistently ranked one of the best state parks in the state, and thus can become packed during the summer months.
-Come in the winter time to take advantage of the ice fishing, or beat the crowds this summer and hang out at the Sebago Reggae Festival on June 7th-8th!
-I opted to come in the winter time to take advantage of the breathtaking cross country skiing views.
+Come in the wintertime to take advantage of the ice fishing, or beat the crowds this summer and hang out at the Sebago Reggae Festival on June 7th-8th!
+I opted to come in the wintertime to take advantage of the breathtaking cross country skiing views.
 Gliding through the untapped wilderness covered in snow is a therapeutic treatment beyond words.

 Sebago Lake truly caters to all ages and outfits.
 I make the pilgrimage out at least twice a season and I am absolutely blown away every time.